dumux/dumux/examples/freeflowchannel/README.md

 using the staggered-grid scheme are conveniently specialized for our new type tag.
 However, some properties depend on user choices and no meaningful default value can be set.
 Those properties will be adressed later in this file.
+Please note that, in this example, we actually want to solve the Stokes instead of the Navier-Stokes equations.
+This can be achieved at runtime by setting the parameter `Problem.EnableInertiaTerms = false`.
+Have a look at the input file `params.input` to see how this is done in this example.

 ```cpp
 // We enter the namespace Dumux::Properties in order to import the entire Dumux namespace for general use: